Last Updated on by Talita

 And to finish, in all of the countries that we are going to, we will try to use Nikki’s credit cards whenever we can (I promise I’ll pay her back!).
 This is not only because her cards don’t charge international fees, but also because she’ll earn miles with every use.
 So using them is usually much better, more practical, and economical than always exchanging money.
 Sorry, but I’m afraid all the good credit cards can only be had if you are American.
 If you aren’t American but want to drool over these credit cards or if you are American and are interested in learning more, here’s an article Nikki wrote about them here.

-And to know more about how to deal with money during your trip, take a look at this article explaining everything.
+And to know more about how to deal with money during your trip, take a look at my article on money and traveling explaining everything.

 How we chose our travel insurance

 To be specific, I didn’t just need travel insurance for our 3 months in Asia.
 I also needed travel insurance for the 40 days that I’ll spend in the United States afterward.

 The problem is that the price of travel insurance will be much more expensive if you include the United States in your coverage.
 So, instead of buying travel insurance for 4 months and a half months that would cover me in the United States as well (which would have been very expensive!), I first bought travel insurance for the 3 months I’ll be in Asia without having coverage for the United States.
 Then, I bought my travel insurance including the United States coverage for the 45 days afterward.
 This way, everything was much cheaper.